Pace Setters: List of teams

+National championships

+The Setters have won one NCAA team national championship.

+Team

 Facilities

 Pace's athletic facilities are highlighted by the 29000 sqfoot Goldstein Health, Fitness and Recreation Center in Pleasantville, New York, which boasts a 2,400-seat arena, eight-lane swimming pool, weight/fitness room, aerobics/dance room, training room, locker rooms, equipment room, meeting rooms, and offices of the athletics department.